Campus Sustainability Menu

 Sustainability Working Advisory Teams (SWATeams)

 Six topical sustainability teams examine broad themes of campus sustainability within the Illinois Climate Action Plan (iCAP) and recommend concrete steps the campus should take to meet its iCAP targets.
-Each year, iSEE seeks students to serve as SWATeam members or clerks for one-year terms on several different SWATeams beginning in the fall semester — though occasionally spots open midyear.
+Each year, iSEE seeks students to serve as SWATeam members (volunteers) or clerks (paid interns) for one-year terms on several different SWATeams beginning in the fall semester — though occasionally spots open midyear.